Capital Gains Tax on the Disposal of Property

 Capital gains tax on the disposal of an asset can be complicated to calculate as there are several tax reliefs and exemptions to consider.
 In case of property sale, the applicable reliefs may be Principle Residence Relief (PPR), Letting Relief, Rollover Relief and Gift relief, etc., which can significantly reduce the capital gains tax payable or defer it to a future date.
 Therefore, you must correct your calculations to ensure maximum tax savings.

-However, if your property was used as the main residence for part of the ownership period and was vacant or let for the other part of the ownership period, you may be liable to pay capital gains tax.
+However, if your property was used as the main residence for part of the ownership period and was vacant or let for the other part of the ownership period, you may be liable to pay capital gains tax on property.
 In such a situation, you will get relief for the period you lived in the property, called Principle Private Residence (PPR) Relief.
 If you have let the property for part of the ownership period, you may be eligible to get letting relief.

 There are specials rules to calculate capital gains considering the following: